gingko/client/README.md

-This is the desktop version, ground-up rewrite of https://gingkoapp.com
+This is the desktop version, ground-up rewrite of https://gingkoapp.com Latest version is available for download at https://gingko.io

-It's only recently been open-sourced, so documentation is sparse.
+This code has only recently been open-sourced, so documentation is sparse.
-Please bear with me.
+Please bear with us, while we improve it.

 # Installation & Dev Environment